 The game mostly made use of fanfare-ish music to match that 19th-Century-London vibe.
 The overall soundtrack of Mysteria was great though it wasn’t memorable to me.
 I did like the Ending theme though!
 You can listen to the game’s soundtrack (sample only) here.

 I didn’t like Emily Whiteley’s voice.
-Her VA sounded “airy” as if she’s always panting and running out of breath.
-Her “Kyaah“, “Eeep“, “Ngh” sounds were annoying as hell and I didn’t feel any emotions when she’s saying her lines.
+Her VA sounded “airy” as if she’s always runnin’ out of breath.
+Her “Kyaah“, “Eeep“, “Ngh” sounds were annoying as hell and her lines felt emotionless?
 I’ve looked up other projects by her voice actress, and it appears that she’s only had a few (and very minor character roles at that).
 Perhaps if her VA had more gigs and projects, her acting might’ve improved??
 ALSO… Maybe it’s just me, but I think Holmes’ voice sounded muffled and out of character. ┐(︶▽︶)┌

 Natsumi Ooshita “Emily Whiteley” – schoolgirl1 (Dance with the Devils), schoolgirl2 (Shinmai Maou no Testament) ¯\_(ツ)_/¯